 Again, the absence of a quick-change system will compel you to slide between the exercises all by yourself.

-You will be happy to know that users get a lifetime warranty on rods and seven years warranty on frame.
+You will be happy to know that users get a lifetime warranty on rods and a seven-year warranty on frames.
 This itself enhances the durability of the machine.
 The footprints are as 53×49×82 (L×W×H) inches.

-This machine is a smart bet for people in search of a versatile home gym with a vertical arrangement.
+This machine is a smart bet for people searching for a versatile home gym with a vertical arrangement.

 - The vertical arrangement saves you more space